-The government of Barbados opened a call for private-sector bids to revitalize the St. Joseph site in 2009.
+The government of Barbados tendered a bid for the revitalization of the St. Joseph site in 2009.
 Four bids were considered, two of which received attention in the local news media: one by Caribbean American Health Resort Inc. and the other by American World Clinics Barbados.
-Both of these bids incorporated a staffing model where the majority of physicians practising at the facility would be recruited from outside of the country and would work part time in Barbados treating international patients at the facility.
+Both of these bids incorporated a staffing model where the majority of physicians practicing at the facility would be recruited from outside of the country and work part time in Barbados treating international patients at the facility.
 While patients would be a mix of private paying Barbadians and medical tourists, the focus of the facility would be on the latter patient group.
 All other staff would be drawn from the existing Barbadian workforce, including nurses, lab technicians, and other allied health providers.
-Caribbean American Health Resorts further aimed to couple their development of the
+Caribbean American Health Resorts further aimed to couple their development of the St. Joseph site with a USD \$110 million complex with 90 condos in the populated southern end of the country, intended as a place for patients and their families to recuperate (Russell, 2010).